 Helping the quality movement along is the Baldrige National Quality Award, which was started in 1987 under the direction of the National Institute of Standards and Technology.

-AACSB: Analytic Blooms: Remember Difficulty: 2 Medium Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 2 Medium Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
 Topic: Historical Development of Operations and Supply Chain Management

-43. The approach that advocates making revolutionary changes as opposed to evolutionary changes is called "creation theory."
+42. The approach that advocates making revolutionary changes as opposed to evolutionary changes is called "creation theory."